xtrm0/csd-blog/website/content/2024/oblivious-maps.md

 `Trusted Execution Environments` (TEEs), like Intel SGX, provide isolated execution environments for sensitive computations.
 They ensure that data and code running inside of a secure memory region called an `enclave` are protected from external tampering and observation, even if the operating system is compromised.
 However, TEEs come with limited secure memory, which poses a challenge for applications to handle large datasets securely.

-> The **"Enclave Assumption"** -- code inside an enclave runs under the crash-fault model (it either runs the correct computation or crashes, without unexpected behaviors); all of its memory contents are encrypted; and cannot be accessed by any other applications running on the same machine; and the speed of code execution is similar to if it was not inside of an enclave.
+> The **"Enclave Assumption"** -- code inside an enclave runs under the crash-fault model (it either runs the correct computation or crashes, without unexpected behaviors); all of its memory contents are encrypted and cannot be accessed by any other applications running on the same machine; and the speed of code execution is similar to if it was not inside of an enclave.
 <p></p>

-To manage datasets that don\'t fit in the TEE, data must frequently be swapped between the secure enclave memory - called Enclave Page Cache (EPC) - and insecure **external memory** (RAM or disk).
+To manage datasets that don\'t fit in the TEE, data must frequently be swapped between the secure enclave memory - called the Enclave Page Cache (EPC) - and insecure **external memory** (RAM or disk).
 This swapping process, known as page swapping, can significantly impact performance due to the overhead of moving data in and out of the enclave, context switching, and the need to encrypt and decrypt data during these transfers.
 In fact, we manually measured the cost of **external memory** accesses (Figure 2) - in SGXv2 copying a page from **external memory** to the EPC is about 47x-80x slower than copying the same amount of data inside of the EPC.

 > Optimizing the number of **external memory** page swaps is crucial for enhancing the performance of applications running in TEEs.
 <p></p>